 LinuxCNC is a nice application and here is a new blog that shows it working on a Beaglebone Black:

-LinuxCNC Week in Wichita was several months ago at MPM Inc. Here I am with an anonymous person at MPM in front of their largest milling machines which I think runs LinuxCNC (just like the Beaglebone Black shown on the blog above).
+LinuxCNC Week in Wichita was held in 2013 at MPM Inc. Here I am with an anonymous person at MPM in front of their largest milling machine which I think runs LinuxCNC (just like the Beaglebone Black shown on the blog above).

-New - A few notes and links on programming mobile devices and Arduino boards.
+A few notes and links on programming mobile devices and Arduino boards (also see new web page listed above).

 Lessons In Industrial Instrumentation, version 1.31 - 2945 pages! (source info)